miurahr/pykakasi/README.rst

    :alt: Azure-Pipelines

+pykakasi is Natural Language Proseccing(NLP) library to convert Kana-Kanji Japanese clauses into Roman-Kana with separator in python.
-pykakasi is re-implementation of kakasi library (original is written in C) in Python.
+This is improved kakasi library (original is written in C) in Python.

 pykakasi at glance
 ==================